john-/ham2mon/README.md

 2. Lockout frequencies
 3. Frequency labeling

+If an individual frequency or frequency range is specfied more than once, an error will be generated and ham2mon will not load.

 For an exmaple, see the [example frequencies file](./apps/frequencies-example.yaml).

 ### Priority Handling
 Priorities can be assigned to frequencies and frequency ranges in the frequency file.
 Highest priority is 1.
 Frequencies can have equal priority.
 If no priority is assigned the default value is no priority.

 Individual priorities take precedence over any priority assigned to a range that the frequency is a part of.
+If a frequency is part of more than one range, the highest priority one will be used.

 When the scanner detects a priority frequency it will demodulate that frequency over any one that is lower priority.
 Priority channels with be flagged with a 'P' in the CHANNELS section.
 Without a priority assigned the scanner will only demodulate a frequency if there is a demodulator that is inactive.